wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 You will need to use your token for `collections/stations` to save the updated station data.

-Next, login to the wis2box-management container:
+Next, log in to the wis2box-management container:

 ```bash
 cd ~/wis2box